kevint024/overstock/README.md

 - XAMPP with MySQL and Apache is recommended for deployment.
 - Regular accounts can be created through the registration interface.
 - Admin accounts must be directly inserted into the database through phpMyAdmin.
+- Images for products are not in this repo or source code.
+Please insert themselves for testing purposes.

 ## License